What is the average pace of the runs at these retreats?

 Are all your trips one-size-fits-all or do you have differing levels of challenge?

 Our goal is to make our retreats accessible to runners of various ability and fitness levels.
 Having said that, some retreats are better suited to runners with more endurance and trail running experience than others.
-Our Retreat Travel Specialists can help you choose the right retreat for you if you email us at firstname.lastname@example.org, or refer to our retreat grading system, found in the catalog:
+Learn more about the various retreat levels here.

 What is the difference between a running camp and a running retreat?